Get Started

 License

-If you run Symbolica without a valid license key you are running in unlicensed mode.
-In this mode Symbolica is limited to one instance and one core.
+If you run Symbolica without a valid license key, you are running in restricted mode.
+In this mode Symbolica is limited to one instance and one core per device.
+Non-commercial users1 (for example hobbyists and most academics) are allowed to run in this mode for free and can remove the banner by setting the environment variable

 Professional users